TintPoint/Overlay/README.md

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager.
-To install it, add the following line to your `Cartfile`:
+To install, add the following line to your `Cartfile`:

 ```ogdl
 github "TintPoint/Overlay" ~> 0.1